Zoetis Inc. (ZTS) Shares Up Despite Recent Market Volatility

 ZTS’s Market Performance

-ZTS stock saw an increase of -1.48% in the past week, with a monthly gain of 3.93% and a quarterly increase of 7.28%.
-The volatility ratio for the week is 2.27%, and the volatility levels for the last 30 days are 2.25% for Zoetis Inc. (ZTS).
-The simple moving average for the last 20 days is -2.20% for ZTS stock, with a simple moving average of 2.69% for the last 200 days.
+ZTS stock saw a decrease of 1.02% in the past week, with a monthly decline of -3.37% and a quarterly a decrease of 15.08%.
+The volatility ratio for the week is 2.09%, and the volatility levels for the last 30 days are 2.06% for Zoetis Inc. (ZTS).
+The simple moving average for the last 20 days is -0.27% for ZTS stock, with a simple moving average of 3.78% for the last 200 days.

 Analysts’ Opinion of ZTS